Skip to Content

 A trellis adds to a cottage garden13.
 Be whimsical

 Add some whirligig butterflies or pinwheels.
 Paint up some rocks to look like ladybugs.
-Get out your creative side and go crazy.
+Bring out your creative side and go crazy.
 They will all fit in just fine.
 Wind chimes are available in all sorts of styles now.

 This one is right at home in my cottage garden.